Marathi language: History

 Maharashtri, is probably first attested in a 739 CE copper-plate inscription found in Satara.
 Several inscriptions dated to the second half of the 11th century feature Marathi, which is usually appended to Sanskrit or Kannada in these inscriptions.

 The earliest Marathi-only inscriptions are the ones issued during the Shilahara rule, including a c.
 1012 CE stone inscription from Akshi taluka of Raigad district and a 1060 or 1086 CE copper-plate inscription from Dive that records a land grant (agrahara) to a Brahmin.
 A 2-line 1118 CE Prakrit inscription at Shravanabelagola records a grant by the Hoysalas.
 These inscriptions suggest that Prakrit was a standard written language by the 12th century.
 However, after the Gaha Sattasai, there is no record of any literature produced in Marathi until the late 13th century.

+The 11th-century Svetambara Jain polymath Acharya Hemchandra, the grammarian of Maharashtri Prakrit, played a significant role in the preservation and study of Maharashtri Prakrit.
+In his grammatical treatise, the Siddha-Hema-Śabdānuśāsana, Hemachandra systematically described and laid down rules for several Middle Indo-Aryan languages, including Maharashtri Prakrit, which was one of the principal literary Prakrits of ancient India.
+His work remain the most important source for modern scholars studying the grammar, vocabulary, and literary traditions of Maharashtri Prakrit and its influence on later Indo-Aryan languages.
+He is also revered as the Father of Gujarati language.

+Idol of Hemchandra Acharya at a Jain temple in New Jersey.

+Jain Origins

+Paumachariyam from around 100 CE, which was written by Acharya Vimalsuri is the earliest known Jain version of the Ramayana and the oldest work of literature written in Maharashtri Prakrit, indicating ancient links of Jainism with Maharashtri Prakrit.

+Jain authors formed the oldest non-Varkari streams of medieval Marathi literature.
+Their writings were mainly religious, ethical and didactic, often adapting Jain narrative traditions from Sanskrit, Prakrit and Apabhramsha into regional literary expression.
+Jain literary activity in Maharashtra was connected with the wider presence of Jain communities in the Deccan and Konkan during the early and later medieval periods.

+Medieval Jain Marathi works generally emphasised themes such as ahimsa, karma, Jain vegetarianism, soul awareness, renunciation, right conduct and spiritual discipline.
+Jain poets also contributed to narrative and moral literature, including religious biographies of Tirthankars, stories and instructional compositions.
+The Sahitya Akademi history of Marathi literature records Jain contributions as part of the development of classical Marathi literature.

+One later medieval Jain author associated with Marathi writing was Gunakirti, who is credited with the Marathi text Dharmamrita.
+Such works show that Jain scholars used Marathi not only for literary expression but also for communicating religious and ethical teachings to lay communities.